puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_reserved.markdown

 * Numbers
 * Underscores

-There is no additional restriction on the first non-$ character of a variable name.
+Puppet 3.7 deprecates the use of uppercase letters for the first non-$ character of a variable name.
 Variable names are case-sensitive.
 Note that [some variable names are reserved.](#reserved-variable-names)

 Variable names should match the following regular expression: